 Any new business venture requires a significant amount of number crunching.
-With a new business, debt commonly ranges from $500K to $1 million with profitability projected between six and nine months, plus an attrition rate between 15 and 20 percent, compared to an existing practice in which you can expect a profit from day one but an expected 7 to 10 percent of the existing patient base to leave after the transition.
+With a new business, debt commonly ranges from $500K to $1 million with profitability projected between six and nine months, plus an attrition rate between 15% and 20%, compared to an existing practice in which you can expect a profit from day one but an expected 7% to 10% of the existing patient base to leave after the transition.

 Location and demographics

 Just because you opened the practice of your dreams, doesn’t mean patients will automatically come in the doors.
 However, when you choose the location of your practice based on precise demographic data, the right location will expedite that growth.
 Starting a dental practice from scratch in the location of your choice will ensure pre-chosen patient demographics are in your favor, while having an established patient base with proven market potential means you won’t need to spend much on bringing new patients in the door.

 With a new dental practice, factor in the time spent implementing and executing training for all employees, as well as interviewing and assembling a complete list of vendors.
 Along the same lines, a new practice requires time and money to market yourself and the practice, as well as a forecast and plan for your growth strategy.

 All things considered when buying an existing dental practice, make sure you have a proper third-party valuation prior to purchase so you know what you’re getting into, including “goodwill.”
 If starting from scratch is not an option for you financially or personally, it doesn’t mean any existing practice is the right one.